everpixelgame/docs/faq/README.md

 ## Tokens & Economy

 ### What is $EPXL used for?
-$EPXL is used for dungeon entry, fatigue recovery, level acceleration, and future features like cosmetics and trading fees.
+$EPXL is used for dungeon entry, fatigue recovery, and future features like cosmetics and trading fees.

 ### How do I earn $EPXL?
 You can earn $EPXL from: